Keeeligan/ImageCompression/ReadMe.md

 For a more detailed description on the algorithms and this assignment check the .docx in the "Documentation/" folder.

-For the time being the complex algorithm DOES NOT WORK as it should due to a bug in the DCT functions.
-Using the GUI is still possible, but the output image for the complex algorithm isn't what it should be.

 ## GUI
 The GUI is built around the input and output image, to start you can select an input image from the